 In the SGF study digestibility was measured at selected time points (0, 15, 30 seconds and 1, 2, 4, 8, 15, 30 and 60 minutes) using SDS-PAGE and visualised using colloidal blue staining.
 Both the corn-produced and the E. coli-produced Cry3Bb1 variant proteins were rapidly degraded.
 The corn-produced protein was degraded to a small transient peptide fragment (MW \approx 3kDa) within 15 seconds.
-This peptide fragment persisted for a further 15 minutes before it was degraded to a level below the limit of detection (\le 17 ng of Cry3Bb1 variant protein per lane).
-The E. coli-produced protein was also degraded to a small transient peptide fragment within 15 seconds and was degraded to a level below the limit of detection (\le 10 ng of Cry3Bb1 variant protein per lane) after 2 minutes in SGF.
-Differences in the rate at which the transient peptide fragment degraded to below the limit of detection were attributed to the impurities present in the corn-produced protein extract which was significantly less pure (53.9%) than the E. coli-produced protein extract (97.5%).
+This peptide fragment persisted for a further 15 minutes before it was degraded to a level below the limit of detection (\leq 17 ng of Cry3Bb1 variant protein per lane).
+The E. coli-produced protein was also degraded to a small transient peptide fragment within 15 seconds and was degraded to a level below the limit of detection (\leq 10 ng of Cry3Bb1 variant protein per lane) after 2 minutes in SGF.
+Differences in the rate at which the transient peptide fragment degraded to below the limit of detection were attributed to the impurities (in the form of other proteins) present in the corn-produced protein extract (97.5%).